 Bears hibernate in winter.

-And that’s it, now you know how to say little bear in Italian!
+And that’s the end of our lesson on how to say little bear in Italian!

 Aiuta Lingookies con un 👍!